 Grilling food over charcoal can produce carcinogens, which have been linked to cancer under some conditions.
 So it follows that a debate over charcoal vs. propane grills for health has surfaced in recent years, with little consensus in science and medicine on the subject.
 The same could also be said for cooking with grills that use cast iron or stainless steel.
 Is one metal worse than another for grilling?
 Besides, how do medical professionals know if charcoal is better or worse than propane?
 It’s more about moderation and diversifying grilled food among healthy options.

 Cancer risks aside, there are other health issues to be aware of when it comes to propane vs charcoal as well, and knowing the facts can help you choose the best grill when it comes to health and safety.
 If you’d like to learn about more grill types, read about gas vs. infrared grills.
+Regardless of which type of grill you choose, make sure to get a great grill brush to help you keep it clean.

 If you’re really concerned about carcinogens, soaking your meat in lemon juice or vinegar before grilling has been shown to reduce carcinogen production by 90%.